nicolecbc/Investment-Portfolio/README.md

 # Investment-Portfolio
 This program is coded using Java and GUIs.
-The program allows the user to choose form a dropdown menu to preform different actions regarding their investments.
+The program allows the user to choose from a dropdown menu to perform different actions regarding their investments.

 **Components Explained:**